East Bay Gateway Regional Shoreline

-Located at the foot of the new east span of the Bay Bridge on former Oakland Army Base land, this shoreline park is being planned by the East Bay Regional Park District as a green gateway to the east bay.
-Featuring spectacular shoreline views of San Francisco, the park will be the jumping-off point for the Bay Trail to join the bike path on the new bridge, crossing to Treasure Island.
-The park site is also the location where the east bay’s historic Key System trolley line met the San Francisco ferries to cross the bay.
-A new museum is envisioned to commemorate this transportation node, including the history of the old and new Bay Bridges.
+Featuring spectacular shoreline views of San Francisco from its 600-foot observation pier, the park serves as the jumping-off point for the Bay Trail to join the Bay Bridge bike path to Treasure Island.
+The park site is also the location where the East Bay’s historic Key System trolley line met the San Francisco ferries to cross the bay.
+Interpretive park features commemorate this transportation node, including the history of the old and new Bay Bridges.

 back to waterfront access map